woocommerce/qit-documentation/docs/custom-tests/02-tagging-tests.md

 qit tag:list
 ```

-To list the test tags for a specific plugin:
+To list the test tags for a specific plugin/theme:

 ```qitbash
 qit tag:list qit-beaver